rage/programming-f20/data/faq.md

 ### The buttons to run and to send to the server on NetBeans are gray

 This usually indicates either a passed deadline or a wrong course being selected in `TMC` &rarr; `Settings`.

-### I want to apply for study right through the programming MOOC.
-Is this the right course?

-No, you cannot apply for the study right based on this course.

-### The next part should be opened today but I cannot access it

-There is no guarantee on the exact time a course part will become available.
-The material has usually been released around midday, but the release time may vary greatly.
-Thank you for your patience!